AssanaliAbu/Hand-Gesture-Recognition/README.md

 Segmentation is done using 21 Mediapipe landmarks.
 Landmarks are classified into gestures via a Neural Network.

-Deployed the model with Flask framework
+Deployed the model with Flask framework (server and templates/index files)